chinamike65/hugo-tuolesi/content/book3/book3en.md

 Being scolded by the master is regarded as a fierce curse, which will definitely exorcise the demons.

-It is okay to think that everything the guru does is for our good.
+It is okay to think that everything the guru does is for our own good.

-Some actions of the master, such as beating and scolding the disciple, usually have deep meanings.
+Some actions of the master, such as beating and scolding the disciple, usually have deeper meaning.

 Moreover, a master with virtue will not easily get angry, beat and scold his disciples.

 112

-The abbot of Labrang Monastery, Master Jiangyang Xieba, is a great siddhi, a very special kind teacher, who is very compassionate to every disciple.
+The abbot of Labrang Monastery, Master Jiangyang Xieba, is a great siddhi, a very special kind of teacher, who is very compassionate towards every disciple.

-There is only one disciple.
-As soon as this disciple comes, he will scold the disciple and even beat him with things.
-This disciple is always like this every time he sees him, so that everyone agrees that Master treats this disciple too badly. , this behavior continued for several years.
+There is one disciple, however.
+As soon as this disciple shows up, he will scold the disciple and even beat him with things.
+This happens every time he sees him, so that everyone agreed that Master treated this disciple too badly.
+This behavior continued for several years.

 A few years later, Jiangyang Xieba said to this disciple: "I used to beat you and scold you to help you eliminate karma.
 Now, when a great disaster comes, someone needs to preserve the lineage of the Dharma.
 I beat and scold you every day.
 If you can bear it, it shows that you are capable of taking on heavy responsibilities, so I did not choose anyone else, only you, and you will keep the scriptures."

 Two hundred years ago, Qinghai was in chaos, many monasteries were destroyed, and almost all Buddhist texts were burned.

-Muslims arrest monks when they see monks, but when those Muslims saw this disciple of Jiangyang Xieba, they felt very close and treated him very well, so many scriptures were preserved.
+Muslims arrested monks when they see monks, but when those Muslims saw this disciple of Jiangyang Xieba, they felt very close and treated him very well, so many scriptures were preserved.

 In the past, there was a master at Ta'er Monastery, and a disciple had been ill for several years.
 This disciple often came to ask Master for blessings.

-Once, when this disciple came to ask Master for blessings again, Master beat him with a stick and scolded him while beating: "Every day you say blessing, it is useless to bless you every day."
+Once, when this disciple came to ask his Master for blessings again, Master beat him with a stick and scolded him while beating: "Every day you ask for blessing, it is useless to bless you every day."

 113

 The master was very angry and hit him.

-Since then, the disciple's illness has been cured, and the master has removed the demonic obstacles for him in this way.
+Right away, the disciple's illness was cured, and the master had removed many demonic obstacles for him in this way.

 Once, I saw Master Gazang Qusong beat his attendant.
 The waiter was a Mongolian.
 Master Gazang Qusong scolded him and beat him angrily.
 He cried and left.
-Then the master returned to the room and secretly smiling.
+Then the master returned to the room and secretly smiled.

 Therefore, Master Gazang Qusong was not really angry, but pretended to be angry, in order to exorcise this disciple and eliminate his ego.

-A master with virtue will not mess around, and everything he does has a certain meaning or a great secret meaning, so we can't distort or misunderstand it at will.
+A master with virtue will not mess around, and everything he does has a certain meaning or a great secret meaning, so we can't distort it or misunderstand it at will.

-Before Venerable Milareba entered Buddhism, in order to take revenge, he went to Bonbo in Tibetan area to teach the method of cursing.
+Before Venerable Milarepa entered Buddhism, in order to take revenge, he went to a Bonbo master in Tibet to learn the methods of cursing and black magic.

-Curses the relatives who took his property and persecuted his mother and sister after his Dharmather died.
+Cursing the relatives who took his property and persecuted his mother and sister after his father died.

 Because of this, many people were killed, and the sin was very heavy.